Building Matter Smart Home Devices 101

 The user accesses their account in the ecosystem platform, selects the home, and grants control of the device to the ecosystem platform.
 This process allows the user to access and manage devices from an ecosystem network (e.g., a Google Home app or Apple Home) on iOS or Android.

 This process does not require users to add their Wi-Fi or Thread credentials, as the ecosystem app handles this.
 Bluetooth Low Energy streamlines commissioning as a simple process.
-NFC is also in the works for onboarding.
+NFC is also working on onboarding.

 MATTER MULTI-ADMIN COMMISSIONING

 It is possible to control and manage a Matter device from the developer’s app by commissioning the device (commission request) to the developer’s custom fabric.
-This is possible thanks to the multi-admin commissioning feature of Matter, which allows sharing devices with other ecosystems/fabrics and apps simultaneously.
+This is possible thanks to Matter’s multi-admin commissioning feature, which allows the simultaneous sharing of devices with other ecosystems/fabrics and apps.
 The commission request specifies the services and metadata about the device in the callback method.
 Additionally, Matter devices can be shared with more platforms and apps through commissioning methods to call client apps acting as commissioners.

 Sharing devices with multiple fabrics allows users in a home to interact with different ecosystems and the same Matter devices.